返回 Skill 列表

 To locate the sub-skill files: They are in the same directory as this SKILL.md.
 Use the Glob tool to find the path:

-Glob: **/skills/kernelgen-flagos/kernelgen-general.md
+Glob: **/skills/kernelgen-flagos/kernelgen-generate.md

 Then use the Read tool to read the matched path.